 Within the first few years Dudley Orr and John Pangburn moved on to other endeavors, leaving Vincent Strully as the sole Founder and CEO.
 In 1980, at the request of the Massachusetts DOE, ERI assumed control of a failing school for boys with autism in Framingham.
 Although this emergency takeover was viewed as a huge risk, the students at the new school were soon thriving in an environment with well-trained staff and a highly structured behaviorally based educational program.

 In 1985, the two ERI programs merged into one, with a new name, The New England Center for Autism (NECA).
-Multiple group homes were cited in communities in the MetroWest region of Massachusetts, and a central school building was established in Southborough.
+Multiple group homes were sited in communities in the MetroWest region of Massachusetts, and a central school building was established in Southborough.

 Over the years the program grew to 15 group homes and a specialized apartment complex for students with the most severe challenging behaviors.
 Emphasizing our mission in providing services to children across the autism spectrum, as well as those with related disabilities, NECA incorporated under a new name, The New England Center for Children (NECC) in 1990.